Getting Familiar With AAC For Your Child

 People accomplish those goals in a variety of ways and what works best will vary between individuals.

-It can be frustrating, stressful, or even frightening when someone you love has speech or language difficulties, but spoken language is far from the only way to communicate.
+It can be frustrating, stressful, or even frightening when someone you love has speech or language difficulties.

 If your child is struggling to develop or maintain language skills, District Speech can help out with speech therapy for kids.

-In this article we’re going to talk about augmentative and alternative communication, strategies and how they can be used to help your child.
+In this article we’re going to talk about augmentative and alternative communication strategies and how they can be used to help your child.

 What Is Augmentative/Alternative Communication (AAC)?